Year 10 Admissions Policy

 - An interview by the specific Academy

-- The EEC and Academy Principal have the right to withdraw an offer of enrolment should evidence become available that the student is not able to meet expected standards of behaviour.
+- The Principal has the right to withdraw an offer of enrolment should evidence become available that the student is not able to meet expected standards of behaviour.

-The information received from each of the selection processes will be combined to arrive at an overall final entry score for each student.
+The information received from each of the above selection processes will be analysed to determine an outcome for each student.

 Re-applying to the Queensland Academies